WordPress Plugins For Managing WordPress Post Revisions

 - Delete unused tags

-- Exclude selected tables and/or specific posts/pages from cleaning and optimization
+- Exclude certain pages/posts and tables from optimization

 - And more!

-In addition to performing tasks such as deleting redundant post and page revisions and performing database cleaning and optimization routines, this plugin also lets you perform maintenance tasks like:
+In addition to performing tasks such as removing unnecessary page and post revisions and checking if the database needs cleaning and optimization, this plugin also lets you do the following maintenance tasks:

 - Add or remove link on WP admin bar